MechQuest: Plot

 The player controls a mecha pilot from an unknown location.
-The game begins with the player on a starship heading towards the planet Loreon where the player will attend G.E.A.R.S.
+The game begins with the player on a starship heading towards the planet Loreon, where the player will attend G.E.A.R.S.
 University in Soluna City.
-After joining the university the player is educated and trained in the art of mecha and energy blade combat.
-The player soon discovers the threat that is posed by the Shadowscythe empire, who plans to assimilate the entire Galaxy, so the player sets out to stop the Shadowscythe evil plans.
+After joining the university, the player is educated and trained in the art of mecha and energy blade combat.
+The player soon discovers an alien empire called the Shadowscythe, who plan to assimilate the entire galaxy, and uses their newly obtained skills to stop the empire's evil plans.

 Holiday events

 MechQuest has several recurring holiday events.
-These include New Years Day, Valentine's Day, April Fools' Day Halloween(named "Mogloween" in game), Christmas (named Frostval in game), Friday the 13th, Talk Like a Pirate Day and Thanksgiving.
+These include New Years Day, Valentine's Day, April Fools' Day, Halloween (named "Mogloween" in game), Christmas (named Frostval in game), Friday the 13th, Talk Like a Pirate Day and Thanksgiving.

 Critical reception

 Nic Stransky complimented the graphics and simplicity of the game, but wrote that melee could feel inconsistent and that players may wish for more strategy.
-MMOHuts praised MechQuest for: "Running on flash, for having a classic RPG style turn-based combat, and plenty of gear available for purchase."
+MMOHuts praised MechQuest for having a classic RPG-style turn-based combat and plenty of in-game purchasable gear.